JoseQuintas/hwgui/utils/Readme.txt

    can not only read the code and comments, but execute it.
 Moreover, you can edit the code and then execute it immediately to see the results of your changes.

+   Build scripts:

+   bldgw.bat     for MingGW on Windows bld.bat       for Borland C bldow.bat     for OpenWatCom C on Windows bldgtkwin.bat for Windows with GTK+ (cross development environment), only for test purposes. build.sh      for LINUX with GTK+2 hbmk.sh       alternative script using the Harbour hbmk2 utility,
+                 calls hwgrun.hbp and tutor.hbp

 ========================== EOF of Readme.txt ==================================